railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 .. index::
    single: module; purchase_tender

-To manage tenders, you should use the module :mod:`purchase_requisition`, installed via the :guilabel:`Purchase Requisition` option in the :guilabel:`Reconfigure` wizard.
+To manage tenders, you should use the module :mod:`purchase_requisition`,you can install this module direct from :guilabel:`Settings` menu or you can select  Manage purchase requisitions option from configuration of Purchases in Settings menu  .
-This lets you create several
-supplier price requests for a single supply requirement.
-Once the module is installed, OpenERP adds a new :menuselection:`Purchase Requisitions` menu in :menuselection:`Purchases --> Purchase Management`.
+This lets you create several supplier price requests for a single supply requirement.
+Once the module is installed, OpenERP adds a new :menuselection:`Purchase Requisitions` menu in :menuselection:`Purchases --> Purchase `.
 You can then define the new tenders.

 .. figure:: images/purchase_tender.png
    :scale: 75